FlippieCoetser/Authenticate/README.md

 ### Seed the storage

-You need to seed the storage with some data, if you are using the `in-memory` storage type.
+You need to seed the storage with some data if you are using the `in-memory` storage type.

 1. Create a new `storage` instance: